 TC-1734.
 Our lead product candidate is a novel small molecule that we refer to as TC-1734.
 In December 2005, we entered into a collaborative research and license agreement with AstraZeneca AB for the development and worldwide commercialization of TC-1734 as a treatment for Alzheimer's disease, cognitive deficits in schizophrenia and potentially other conditions marked by cognitive impairment such as attention deficit hyperactivity disorder, commonly referred to as ADHD, age associated memory impairment, commonly referred to as AAMI, and mild cognitive impairment, commonly referred to as MCI.
-In 2004, we completed two Phase II clinical trials of TC-1734, one in AAMI and one in MCI.
-We have also completed the dosing phase of a Phase II clinical trial of TC-1734 in AAMI designed to further assess the effects of TC-1734 on cognition in a cognitively impaired elderly population.
-We are responsible for completing this trial independently.
-We expect the results of this trial to be available in the first half of 2006.
-We also expect AstraZeneca to initiate two Phase II clinical trials of TC-1734 in the first half of 2007, one in mild to moderate Alzheimer's disease and one in cognitive deficits in schizophrenia.
+In March 2006, we completed a Phase II clinical trial of TC-1734 in AAMI designed to further assess the effects of TC-1734 on cognition in a cognitively impaired older adult population.
+We previously completed two other Phase II clinical trials of TC-1734, one in AAMI and one in MCI.
+We expect AstraZeneca to initiate two Phase II clinical trials of TC-1734 in the first half of 2007, one in mild to moderate Alzheimer's disease and one in cognitive deficits in schizophrenia.

 Mecamylamine hydrochloride and TC-5214.
 Mecamylamine hydrochloride is the active ingredient in Inversine, which is our only product approved by the U.S. Food and Drug Administration for marketing.
 Inversine is approved for the management of moderately severe to severe essential hypertension, a high blood pressure disorder.
 However, we believe that Inversine is prescribed predominantly for the treatment of neuropsychiatric disorders, including Tourette's syndrome, autism and bipolar disorder.
 We are currently conducting a Phase II clinical trial of mecamylamine hydrochloride for depression as an add-on therapy to citalopram hydrobromide, a commonly prescribed anti-depressant marketed as Celexa.
-We expect to receive a recommendation in March 2006 from an independent statistician that we engaged to conduct an interim analysis of data from this trial to determine whether it would be advisable to increase the number of patients in the trial in order to obtain a definitive trial result.
-If we do not increase the number of patients for the trial following the interim analysis, we expect the results of this trial to be available in the third guarter of 2006.
+We expect the results of this trial to be available in the fourth guarter of 2006.

 TC-5214, one of the molecular components of mecamylamine hydrochloride, is a separate preclinical product candidate.
-If the results of our ongoing Phase II clinical trial of mecamylamine hydrochloride are favorable, we plan to consider conducting a Phase III clinical trial of mecamylamine hydrochloride as an add-on therapy to citalopram hydrobromide.
-Alternatively, we may accelerate the development of TC-5214 as an add-on therapy for depression in lieu of further advancement of mecamylamine hydrochloride.
+If the results of our ongoing Phase II clinical trial of mecamylamine hydrochloride are favorable, we may accelerate the development of TC-5214 as an add-on therapy for depression in lieu of further advancement of mecamylamine hydrochloride.
 We do not expect to pursue the clinical development of both mecamylamine hydrochloride and TC-5214 for depression.

 TC-2216.
 TC-2216 is a novel small molecule that we are developing as an oral treatment for depression and anxiety disorders.
 TC-2216 is currently a preclinical product candidate.
 We are currently conducting additional preclinical safety studies necessary to support the filing of an investigational new drug application, or IND, for clinical trials of TC-2216.
 We plan to file an IND for TC-2216 in the second half of 2006.
-We are also evaluating TC-2216 as a potential product candidate for smoking cessation instead of or in addition to depression and anxiety disorders.
+We are also evaluating TC-2216 as a potential product candidate for smoking cessation or obesity instead of or in addition to depression and anxiety disorders.